Sventrain/TTRPG-Grid-Scaler/README.md

 Install dependencies using npm install.
     - This should install node_modules
 Now build the program using npm run build.

+Then

-When this finish type npm run dev to create a local host.
+Type npm run dev to create a local host.
     -Example: http://localhost:5174/TTRPG-Grid-Scaler/

+OR

+Type npm run deploy from Github pages.
+This allows the .io to work.

 Ctrl+Click or copy link and place into browser.